jleeuwes/home-assistant-android-google-free/README.md

+# House Automator Comrade App for Android

-# Home Assistant Companion App for Android, but without Google services
+_Unofficial fork of the Home Assistant companion app without Google services._

 Home Assistant and the companion app are awesome, but they require proprietary services that are not available